What is a joint use arrangement of school facilities?

 What are the costs of joint use investment on a school site?

 Joint use agreements include an upfront capital investment and ongoing maintenance costs.
 Costs will be specific to the proposed facilities and site.
-In most instances, the Schools have access to the facilities exclusively during school hours while our partners have access outside of hours, including weekends, public holidays and school holidays.
-Fees paid must allow schools to recover maintenance and operational costs (for example, electricity, water and cleaning).
+In most instances, schools have access to the facilities exclusively during school hours while our partners have access outside of hours, including weekends, public holidays and school holidays unless required by the school.
+Fees paid must cover maintenance and operational costs (for example, electricity, water and cleaning).

 How do I register interest in a joint use project or shared use licence?

-The EOI process is designed to ensure a fair, equitable and transparent approach to engaging the market for shared use licences or joint use arrangements.
+The EOI process is designed to ensure a fair, equitable and transparent approach to engage in market, shared use or joint use opportunities.

 What is the application process for shared use licences and joint use agreements?

-All requests for shared use licences or joint use agreements are to be lodged through the Department’s expression of interest form.
+All requests for shared use licences or joint use agreements are to be lodged through the Community Partnership Proposal form.

 Step 2: Departmental assessment